 Ground covers, Perennials

-To 1–4 in. high; eventually covers several feet, spreading by runners at slow to moderate rate.
+From Australia.
+Grows to 1–4 in. high; eventually covers several feet, spreading by runners at a slow to moderate rate.
 Kidney-shaped leaves to 1/2 in. long.
 Nearly spurless, 1/4–3/4-in. flowers—broader than high and rather flat—in summer.
-They come in violet, blue, or white; commonly seen form is white with heavy blue-violet veining in throat. usa as a ground cover in light shade or (with abundant water) in sun.
+They come in violet, blue, or white; commonly seen form is white with heavy blue-violet veining in throat.
+‘Baby Blue’ has sky blue flowers.
+Plants go dormant at about 30°F (–1°C).
+Use as a groundcover in light shade or (with abundant water) in sun.

 Hybrids between M. lomariifolia and a Japanese species.
 Grows to 6–12 ft. high...